 The following chart shows the conjugations for each of the three infinitive types.
 The added endings for each verb are indicated in boldface.
 The pronouns, often not needed in sentences, are included here for clarity.

--ar verbs using hablar (to speak) as an example
+-ar verbs using estudiar (to study) as an example

-- él/ella/usted hablaba (he was speaking, she was speaking, you were speaking)
+- él/ella/usted estudiaba (he was studying, she was studying, you were studying)

-- ellos/ellas/ustedes hablaban (they were speaking, you were speaking)
+- ellos/ellas/ustedes estudiaban (they were studying, you were studying)

 -er verbs using aprender (to learn) as an example